 For the premium price, I would have liked to see more information on building a social media presence, social commerce, building a brand, the legalities and tax regarding dropshipping and the shipping side of things.

 The biggest complaint I have seen about Dropship Lifestyle is the fact that most of the content is targeted towards the US market.
 This is a completely justified complaint as every country is very different and so much of the information provided may not be applicable to your country.

-Dropship Lifestyle does have a lesson in their bonus section regarding dropshipping abroad.
+Dropship Lifestyle does have a lesson in its bonus section regarding dropshipping abroad.
 It consists of a few short videos of an Australian who claims he has multiple successful high ticket dropshipping stores and there are a few tips on dropshipping in Australia.

-The advice given was valid but it was very brief.
+After watching it I felt as though the advice given was valid but it was very brief.
 It really isn’t going to answer most of your questions if you live abroad.
 To be fair, you can’t expect the Dropship Lifestyle method of dropshipping to apply to every country.

 Although most of the lessons in this course are aimed towards the US, Anton claims his course will work outside of the US.
-High ticket dropshipping may work in some countries, however, poorer countries who have a smaller average income with less disposable income simply won’t purchase high ticket products online.
+High ticket dropshipping may work in some countries, however, poorer countries that have a smaller average income with less disposable income simply won’t purchase high ticket products online.

 Many countries are not big online shoppers let alone purchasing high ticket products.
 This business model is very unlikely to succeed in India or South Africa for example.